Free webinar series from Efficiency Valuation Organization (EVO)

 Anna Kelly, Power TakeOff

 Kevin Campbell, Energy 350

 18 November 2020, 9:00 am to 10:30 am Pacific

-Clean Business Energy Council webinar June 4, 2020 includes a discussion on Covid-19 as a non-routine event in energy projects.
-Session includes IPMVP and non-routine adjustments as well as two ESCO case-studies.
+Clean Business Energy Council webinar 6/4/2020 includes a discussion on Covid-19 as a non-routine event in energy projects.
+Session provided an overview on IPMVP and non-routine adjustments as well as two ESCO case-studies.

 Webinar Protocols for Advanced M&V, sponsored by DOE and hosted by NEEP on 4/30/2020, covered the full spectrum of program applications using AM&V - Evaluation, Programs & Projects.

 Lia Webster from Facility Energy Solutions presented The Project Perspective: Technical Issues and New EVO Publications

 Presentations by Warren Engineering, Berkeley Lab, and Recurve were also given.
 Recorded version is posted by NEEP.